 - Impact factor databases – Journal Citation Reports (JCR SE, JCR SSE);

-- Library of Congress Authority File (LC NAMES).
+- Library of Congress Authority File (LC/NAF).

-When searching bibliographic databases in the COBISS system, the Basic search mode enables searching by words or phrases.
-The search results are sorted by relevance.
+When searching bibliographic and catalogue databases in the COBISS system, the search techniques are adapted to various skill levels of users (Basic search mode, Advanced search mode and Expert search mode).The Basic search mode enables searching by words or phrases, and the search results are sorted by relevance.
 The Advanced search enables searching by 27 search fields – additional search indexes.
-The Expert search allows you to search with the SELECT command, which enables the use of Boolean operators (AND, OR, NOT) and proximity operators (WITH, NEAR, SUBFIELD).
-You can display the list of terms appearing in the database, truncate search terms (words and phrases), limit the search by language and type of material, sort the search results, etc. There are four record display formats for bibliographic data (Short, Full, ISBD and COMARC), one format for summary holdings data and one format for copy-specific holdings data.
+The Expert search allows you to search with the SELECT command, which enables the use of Boolean operators (and, or, not) and proximity operators (with, near, subfield).
+You can display the list of terms appearing in the database, truncate search terms (words and phrases), limit the search by language and type of material, sort the search results, etc. There are three record display formats for bibliographic data (Full, ISBD and COMARC), one format for summary holdings data and one format for copy-specific holdings data.

 Search strategies used in searching other databases match the characteristics of these databases; nevertheless, the searching is implemented via the same user interface.

 When dealing with the local applications, a great deal of attention has been given to the uniformity of data entry and the display of local data intended for end users.
 The uniformity has been provided to a great extent by the COMARC/H format for holdings data.
-Besides, prior to including an individual library in the system, the Library Information Service and the respective library agree on how to enter local data.
+Besides, prior to including an individual library in the system, the national COBISS centre and the respective library agree on how to enter local data.
 The data entry is adapted so as to render an end-user as friendly presentation as possible, and at the same time preserve the uniqueness of the work organisation in any of these libraries.

 The COBISS3/Acquisitions software module consists of the following procedures for acquiring library materials (monographs) and managing financial resources in funds:

-- Pre-order selection (recording and processing of acquisition requests);
+- pre-order selection (recording and processing of acquisition requests);

-- Purchase, comprising orders (standard orders, pre-orders, on approval orders, blanket orders), order cancellation, prepayment for and receipt of items ordered, payment of items received (receipt of invoices and monitoring of the funds balance);
+- purchase, comprising orders (standard orders, pre-orders, on approval orders, blanket orders), order cancellation, prepayment for and receipt of items ordered, payment of items received (receipt of invoices and monitoring of the funds balance);

-- Claims for non-delivered items, received items and received invoices;
+- claims for non-delivered items, received items and received invoices;

-- Orders, receipt and delivery of exchange, receipt and delivery of legal deposit copy, receipt of gift and entry of other types of library materials acquisition;
+- orders, receipt and delivery of exchange, receipt and delivery of legal deposit copy, receipt of gift and entry of other types of library materials acquisition;

-- Maintenance of partner and fund data, and setting-up of counters;
+- maintenance of partner and fund data, and setting-up of counters;

-- Sending orders to suppliers by using the EDIFACT Standard;
+- sending orders to suppliers by using the EDIFACT Standard;

-- Sending lists of legal deposit material in XML format and preparing lists after receipt.
+- sending lists of legal deposit material in XML format and preparing lists after receipt.

 The COBISS3/Serials software module includes all the procedures for acquiring serials and managing financial resources in funds:

-- Pre-order selection;
+- pre-order selection;

-- Purchase, comprising orders (annual and standing orders), order cancellations, prepayment and payment of publications, and monitoring of the funds balance;
+- purchase, comprising orders (annual and standing orders), order cancellations, prepayment and payment of publications, and monitoring of the funds balance;

-- Creation of publication patterns;
+- creation of publication patterns;

-- Serials check-in using publication patterns with central recording or recording in individual library departments;
+- serials check-in using publication patterns with central recording or recording in individual library departments;

-- Claims for missing items or received invoices;
+- claims for missing items or received invoices;

-- Receipt and sending of serials based on exchange, receipt and sending of legal deposit copies, receipt of gifts and other types of acquisition;
+- receipt and sending of serials based on exchange, receipt and sending of legal deposit copies, receipt of gifts and other types of acquisition;

-- Maintenance of data on partners and funds, and setting-up of counters.
+- maintenance of data on partners and funds, and setting-up of counters.

 The COBISS3/Holdings software module allows complete management of holdings data, including: